NextronSystems/thor-manual/index.rst

 Welcome to Nextron System's Manual for THOR 11.

-This document contains information about the
+This document contains information about the usage of THOR 11.

 .. toctree::
    :maxdepth: 2